Download my current CV here; excerpts below.

 The Black Atlantic: Colonial and Contemporary Exchanges, Stanford University, October 28-29, 2011.
 Co-organizer on behalf of the Stanford Forum for African Studies.

-American Political Science Review, American Journal of Political Science, World Development, British Journal of Political Science, World Politics, Sociology of Religion, British Medical Journal Global Health, Comparative Studies in International Development, Journal of Modern African Studies, Open Economics
+American Political Science Review, American Journal of Political Science, Journal of Politics, World Development, British Journal of Political Science, World Politics, Sociology of Religion, British Medical Journal Global Health, Comparative Studies in International Development, Journal of Modern African Studies, Open Economics

 Other Work Experience